The subscriptions market is booming. Between 2018 and 2021, the average amount that US consumers spent on subscriptions increased by $430 per year.

 Competitor-based pricing is when you set your subscription prices in line with the pricing structures of your competitors.

-To implement a competitor-based pricing strategy, you would need to conduct a market analysis to understand the pricing of subscription boxes similar to yours.
+To implement a competitor-based pricing strategy, you need to conduct a market analysis to understand the pricing of subscription boxes similar to yours.

 You can then choose how you want to position your box compared to your competitors in three ways: